cloud-gov/cg-site/content/docs/apps/experimental/custom-buildpacks.md

 ## Experimental multi-buildpack support

-Cloud Foundry also offers experimental support for [using multiple buildpacks](https://docs.cloudfoundry.org/buildpacks/use-multiple-buildpacks.html) for an application.
+If your application involves multiple languages, and it's not practical to split it into smaller applications (or the other options [under "Multiple languages" here]({{< relref "/docs/getting-started/concepts.md#buildpacks">}})), Cloud Foundry offers experimental support for [using multiple buildpacks](https://docs.cloudfoundry.org/buildpacks/use-multiple-buildpacks.html) for an application.